How to Align Data in Excel (Explained in Detail)

 2.5.
 Shrink to Fit

-Shrink to Fit in the Format Cells dialog box is an option that allows you to automatically reduce the font size to fit the content within a cell.
+Shrink to Fit in the Format Cells dialog box is an option that automatically reduces the font size to fit the content within a cell.
 This feature is useful when the text in a cell is too long to be fully displayed within the given cell width.

 To apply Shrink to Fit in the Format Cells dialog box:

-Shrink to Fit commandYou will also find the Wrap Text and Merge Cells command in the Text control section. see the image below to compare the Text control options.
+• You’ll also find the Wrap Text and Merge Cells commands in the Text control section.
+See the image below to compare the Text control options:

 Wrap Text, Shrink to Fit and Merge Cells